rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

       - Subtask2 [DONE]

-At the risk of over-auotmation, I also have a keybinding for this task:
+At the risk of over-automation, I also have a keybinding for this:

     nmap ,dn A [DONE]<ESC>